1dv022/examination-3/README.md

 * The user should be able to open and play multiple memory games simultaneously.
 * The user should be able to play the game using only the keyboard.
-* One, by you decided, extended feature
+* One, by you decided, extended feature.

 ## The chat application